AxeMea/axemea.github.com/_posts/2014-03-25-spoj-problem-transform-the-expression.md

 ---
 layout: page
 title: transform-the-expression-SPOJ-4
-category: python
+category: Python
 comments: true
 ---

 ```
 Transform the algebraic expression with brackets into RPN form (Reverse Polish Notation).
 Two-argument operators: +, -, *, /, ^ (priority from the lowest to the highest), brackets ( ).
 Operands: only letters: a,b,...,z.
 Assume that there is only one RPN form (no expressions like a*b*c).
 ```

 ### INPUT